CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-09.md

 In this lab, you will configure a Session Policy in Microsoft Defender for Cloud Apps to monitor and block risky behavior.
 The policy will target non-compliant devices and prevent downloads of high-risk file types from Microsoft SharePoint Online.
 You will validate the configuration by attempting to download a blocked executable file, ensuring that the session policy enforcement works as intended.

-> **⚠ Important Usage Guidance:** Conditional Access and session policies may take several minutes to apply.
-If policy enforcement does not trigger immediately, wait and retry the action in a new browser session or incognito mode.
+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 1. In Microsoft Defender portal go to **Cloud Apps** → **Policy management**.